JCloudYu/node-pg-format-fix/README.md

 node-pg-format
 ==============

+This is a minor fix to the archived repo which contians a little bug when the global absolute path is rewritten.

 Node.js implementation of [PostgreSQL format()](http://www.postgresql.org/docs/9.3/static/functions-string.html#FUNCTIONS-STRING-FORMAT) to safely create dynamic SQL queries.
 SQL identifiers and literals are escaped to help prevent SQL injection.
 The behavior is equivalent to [PostgreSQL format()](http://www.postgresql.org/docs/9.3/static/functions-string.html#FUNCTIONS-STRING-FORMAT).
 This module also supports Node buffers, arrays, and objects which is explained [below](#arrobject).

 ## Install